iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted160012/report.md

 > Good idea, extremely poor execution.<br> :date: __2021-03-21 00:10:10__

 > I thought this was a good idea for safety but it doesn't seem to work cuz after the fact I was normally exposed and it did not work I was not notified my Bluetooth was on<br> :date: __2021-03-15 03:59:48__

-> Good concept but poorly executed.
-This app goes by voluntary indication by people if they are positive.
-If people are not aware of the app, are lazy, do not want to have extra apps installed, or dont care, then the app will not know who's infected or not.
-It would be better if they tied people's medical info & made it a required install to get a more accurate reading of an area.
-However privacy advocates wouldn't want that & cell companies wont enforce this install.<br> :date: __2021-03-13 01:46:15__

-> I tested positive and apparently I got it somewhere.
-I am trying to add to the app Im a positive and I cant.
-This is super inaccurate!!<br> :date: __2021-03-07 17:54:02__